Concerto Soloist - Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Satina notes that either in this concert, or the one in Warsaw on March 4, Isle of the Dead, op, 29, was also performed.
-There is no information about who the conductor was, however.
-Zarui Apetian lists this concert for March 15.
+Notes: Satina notes that either in this concert, or the one in Warsaw on March 4 (Julian Calendar), the Isle of the Dead, op, 29, was also performed.
+In the Gregorian Calendar, this date was March 28.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 October 24 1911

-Notes: Satina notes that on this occasion the Second Symphony was conducted by Simon Speelman.
+Notes: Satina believed that Rachmaninoff's Second Symphony was conducted by Simon Speelman, however the attached press clippings indicate it was conducted by the composer.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 7, 1911